 The students whose personal and intellectual abilities make them excellent TASP participants do not necessarily have a sophisticated educational background.
 We try to evaluate the accomplishments of all applicants in light of their circumstances.
 In this way we hope to ensure geographic, economic, and racial diversity.
 Because TASP is an experience in community living as well as in intellectual growth, we try to select students who seem concerned for the welfare of others and who are flexible enough to enjoy the challenge of interacting with people whose perspectives and experiences vary enormously.

 The application process is more rigorous than most college admissions procedures, and each application is given serious, thorough attention.
-Completed applications are due in mid-January.
-Each application is evaluated by two or more of our trained readers, most of whom are current college students who have participated in Telluride programs and alumni of our summer programs.
+Completed applications are due in early January.
+Each application is evaluated by two or more of our trained readers, including current college students who have participated in Telluride programs and alumni of our summer programs.
 Promising candidates are interviewed in March or April by regional representatives of Telluride Association.
-If you are selected for an interview, you will need to request a transcript and letter of evaluation immediately following notification from Telluride Association in early March.
+If you are selected for an interview, you will need to request a transcript and letter of evaluation immediately following notification from Telluride Association in March.
 You will also be asked to submit an additional essay you wrote for school.
 (Further instructions will be given at that time.)
-In late April, using all the accumulated information about each candidate, the Summer Program Selection Committee makes the final selection of participants and alternates.
+In late April, using all the accumulated information about each candidate, SPARC makes the final selection of participants and alternates.

 In the important summer before a student’s senior year in high school—a year in which students often make significant decisions about the future—the value of a summer spent learning, thinking, and comparing ideas in good company cannot be overestimated.
-TASPs have provided this opportunity for sixty-five years, and we expect the 2019 programs to continue this extraordinary tradition.
+TASPs have provided this opportunity for sixty-six years, and we expect the 2020 programs to continue this extraordinary tradition.

 To request more information, please contact us.